 A course for beginning to intermediate writers.
 Flash fiction offers the novice a chance for rapid progress by completing many works in a short space of time.
 More experienced students will benefit from the compression and discipline that flash fiction demands, and will be able to take new skills into their longer work.

-The course normally runs through the Office of Lifelong Learning at Edinburgh University and is organised in two blocks of ten classes.
+The course originally ran through the Office of Lifelong Learning at Edinburgh University and is organised in two blocks of ten classes.
 The second term includes a major class project.
-I’m taking a year off this class in 2014/15 to develop another — see below.

 This course is also adaptable to a single term or one-day format.